 The Center for Open Science (COS) partners with nonprofit, governmental, and commercial entities on projects that advance our mission to increase the transparency and reproducibility of scientific research.
 COS is seen by some as a leader in open science, and we have an obligation to provide our services equitably, with integrity, and without partisan or ideological bias.
 Simultaneously, COS is an advocate for rigor and evidence-based practice and decision making.

-The goal of this framework is to be transparent about how we make decisions about partnerships, so that OSF users, staff, funders, and the broader scientific community can know how we approach this element of our business.
+The goal of this framework is to be transparent about how we make decisions regarding partnerships, so that our stakeholders, users, staff, partners and the broader scientific community can know how we approach this element of our work.

-This framework is distinct from COS’s business plan.
+This framework is distinct from COS’s strategic plan.
 This is specifically about the risks and ethical principles we use to inform decisions about:

 How we decide to engage with others can present an ethical or philosophical challenge.
 In particular, potential partners may be partly or wholly motivated by reasons that are independent of, or even in conflict with, COS’s mission.
 Even if potential partners do not have motivations in conflict with COS’s mission, some of their policies and practices may be misaligned—functionally resulting in behaviors that are contrary to COS’s mission and values.

 To say we are impartial to the backgrounds, motivations, and behaviors of our partners is an insufficient response.
 And, to refuse to engage with such stakeholders would hamper our mission.
 Our community of users, funders, staff, stakeholders, and supporters is driven by a desire to safeguard and promote scientific discovery.
 A core principle of improving integrity and credibility of evidence is the minimization of biases motivated by ideological or other non-scientific ends.
 Therefore, we need a framework by which to assess partnerships, and public communication about how we vet partners.

 Risks of Partnerships that We Want to Manage: